-This is a list of common tools you will need if you work on cars that are European cars or are a mechanic.
+This is a list of standard tools you will need if you work on cars that are European or are a mechanic.
 Most of these tools are specific to the job that you are working on.
 There is no point in buying these tools unless you plan on doing that repair.

 Front End Service Set

 If you dive into a DIY auto repair, you will soon learn that a front-end service set is a must-have tool.
 This set is used to remove ball joints and tie rods.
 You need a universal kit with multiple tools, such as a ball joint puller and tie rod puller.
 If you start with the DIY auto repair or are not planning on replacing ball joints or tie rods, you should skip this kit.

 You can rent a front-end service kit for free if you have an Autozone or Advanced Auto Parts near you.
 These auto part stores allow you to borrow tools if you return them.
 A deposit is required to loan tools for free but is refunded when you return the tools.